Natalie Bassingthwaighte: Other ventures

 In April 2008, Bassingthwaighte released her first book, Sistahood: A Journal of Self-Discovery.
 It was co-written, over two years, with her younger sister Nicole Moore, and is aimed at boosting teen and pre-teen girls' self-esteem.
 The book features activities and is filled with pictures of Bassingthwaighte's life with her three sisters: Moore, Lisa Fogarty and Melinda Sheldrick.
 In March–April 2012, Bassingthwaighte travelled to Bangladesh as an ambassador for Vicks Australia and Save the Children's project, Breathe for Life, which highlighted pneumonia-infected children and their parents' inability to afford health care.
 She encouraged fellow Australians to support the project to train health workers, village doctors and caregivers and reduce the impact of pneumonia.
 In March 2015, Bassingthwaighte launched her own children's clothing label, Chi Khi.
 The collection features natural bamboo cotton fabrics and clothing for both boys and girls aged zero to four.
 It was made available to buy online from 2 March 2015.

 Personal life

 Bassingthwaighte is often referred to as Nat Bass in the media and by fans.
 At 161 cm, she is described as "pint-sized" and "tiny".
 During adolescence, Bassingthwaighte was bullied at school about her body shape and lack of development.
 In late 1998, she married Graham Wilmott, a chef from Wollongong; the couple were together for two years.

-In 2010, Bassingthwaighte and her long-time boyfriend Cameron McGlinchey had a daughter weighing 3.22 kg at a private Melbourne hospital.
+In 2010, Bassingthwaighte and her long-time boyfriend Cameron McGlinchey had a daughter.
 Bassingthwaighte and McGlinchey were married on 4 December 2011.
 In 2013, she gave birth to their second child, a son.
+The couple separated in August 2023.

+In October 2025, Bassingthwaighte got engaged to her girlfriend Pip Loth, after proposing to her at Niagara Falls.
+The two publicly confirmed their relationship in November 2023.
+In an October 2025 interview with Seven Sunrise, Bassingthwaighte stated that coming out was difficult and debilitating for her, being an older woman, before remarking that she never felt so comfortable in her own skin.